Elsayedaa/MLDAMS/readme.txt

 			 syncing.
 You shouldn't have to worry about that issue since object closing is handled by the GUI, but this knowledge may help with troubleshooting if things go terribly wrong.
+			-Update: ANWparser now utilizes the binary of a requests.get() return to retrieve the Active Neuron Worksheet from the shared OneDrive link.
+			 Therefore, it is utilizing a copy of the worksheet rather than the original.
+This should completely prevent syncing issues.

 		-creates a list of active samples within the Active Neuron Worksheet and saves it in an instance variable called self.sheets